Optimal Entry and Consumption under Habit Formation: Introduction

 \section{Introduction}

-We consider a basic model to incorporate information costs in a continuous time finite horizon portfolio-consumption problem.
+We consider a simple model to incorporate information costs in a continuous time portfolio-consumption problem.
 In particular, we study a two-stage composite problem under complete and incomplete filtrations sequentially.
 The drift process of the stock price is assumed to be of the Ornstein-Uhlenbeck type.
-In the first stage from the initial time, the investor needs to pay information costs to access the full information filtration generated by both drift and stock price processes to update their dynamic distributions and decide the optimal time to enter the second stage.
-The information costs for full market information may refer to search cost and storage cost to obtain data generated by the stochastic drift process, communication cost, investor's attention cost and other service costs.
-We consider linear information costs in the present paper, which have constant cost rate per unit time and are subtracted directly from the investor's initial wealth as time moves.
-Therefore, the longer the first stage is, the higher information costs the investor needs to afford.
+In the first stage from the initial time, the investor needs to pay information costs to access the full market information generated by both drift and stock price processes to update their dynamic distributions and decide the optimal time to enter the second stage.
+The information costs may refer to search cost, storage cost, communication cost, investor's attention cost or other service costs.
+We consider the simple linear information cost in the present paper, which is modeled by a constant cost rate and will be subtracted directly from the investor's wealth amount.
+That is, the longer the first stage is, the higher information costs the investor needs to afford.
 Some previous work have addressed impacts of information costs to optimal investment from different perspectives, see \cite{kang1997there}, \cite{portes2005determinants}, \cite{ahearne2004information} and \cite{keppo2018investment}.
 In our first stage, the mathematical problem becomes an optimal stopping problem under the complete market information filtration.
 The second stage starts from the chosen entry time and the investor terminates the full observations of the drift process.
-Instead, the investor starts to dynamically choose the investment and consumption policy based on the prior data inputs and the free partial observations of public stock prices, which corresponds to an optimal control problem under incomplete information filtration.
-As the value function of the interior control problem depends on the stopping time and data inputs of wealth and drift processes at the chosen stopping time, the exterior problem can be equivalently understood as to choose to wait in an optimal way subjecting to some waiting costs for the input values to achieve certain levels in order to maximize the interior functional.
+Instead, the investor starts to dynamically choose the investment and consumption based on the prior data inputs and the free partial observations of the stock price, which can be formulated as an optimal control problem under incomplete information filtration.
+As the value function of the interior control problem depends on the stopping time and data inputs of the drift process, the exterior problem can be interpreted as to wait in an optimal way so that the input values can achieve the maximum of the interior functional.